1/124

 What are commercial banks 3 core objectives?

-2. Liquidity- Commercial banks must ensure that they have enough liquidity to meet the legitimate demands of their depositors, who can withdraw their money at any time.
+2. Liquidity- Commercial banks must ensure that they have enough liquidity to meet the demands of their depositors, who can withdraw their money at any time.

-3. Security - Commercial banks seek to ensure that their assets are as secure as possible.
-An example of a secured loan is a mortgage, as the money advanced to the customer is secured against the property in the event of default.
-An unsecured loan, such as a credit card, is riskier for the bank as there’s no underlying asset acting as security, the balance between these different types of asset is important in determining the banks overall stability.
+An unsecured loan, such as a credit card, is riskier for the bank as there’s no underlying asset acting as security, the balance between the different types of asset is important in determining the banks overall stability.

 What types of loans can you get from a bank/lender?